-- 1. Pursuant to Government Code section 68085.9, the Judicial Council of California may open a Distribution Bank Account to which a trial court deposits money that otherwise is required to be deposited into a county's treasury or with the county treasurer.
+Under Government Code section 68085.9, the Judicial Council of California may open a Distribution Bank Account to which a trial court deposits money that otherwise is required to be deposited into a county's treasury or with the county treasurer.
 A Distribution Bank Account may be opened only with the written consent of the trial court's county and approval of the Administrative Director.
-See Policy No. FIN.
-13.01 Banking Services, Section 6.1, Authority for Trial Courts to Establish Bank Accounts, Paragraph 3, for detailed information about opening a Distribution Bank Account.9 - 2.
-After obtaining the required approvals, a trial court must (1) make deposits of cash receipts received by the trial court directly to the Distribution Bank Account,
+See Policy No.

-8 For the benefit of the depositing trial court, the Judicial Council of California will invest the balance on deposit in each trial court's UCF Depository and UCF Subsidiary Depositories.
-The Judicial Council of California will periodically transfer to each trial court any investment earnings (which may consist primarily of interest and dividends) on the net deposits.
+44 For the benefit of the depositing trial court, the Judicial Council of California will invest the balance on deposit in each trial court's UCF Depository and UCF Subsidiary Depositories.
+The Judicial Council of California will